 We recommend to arrive one day early to get over your jetlag and adjusted to the local climate.

-If you arrive one day early, you can use the day to explore New Delhi with your camera.
+If you arrive a day early, you can use the day to explore New Delhi with your camera.
 Although the city itself may not be India’s most beautiful, its narrow alleyways, bustling markets, colors, and people are a street photographer’s delight.

 DAY 1: JODHPUR – THE BLUE CITY

 We will meet in Delhi at the Indira Gandhi International Airport, where we will depart together by plane for the ”Blue City”, Jodhpur.
-After arriving we will spend the rest of the day around the historical part of the city and during the warm twilight we will shoot photos across the city from one of the old houses in the centre of Jodhpur.
+After arriving, we will spend the rest of the day around the historical part of the city, and during the warm twilight we will shoot photos across the city from one of the old houses in the centre of Jodhpur.

-After dinner we will meet for the first workshop – street photography.
+After dinner, we will meet for the first workshop – street photography.
 The workshop will focus on how to approach portrait motives in a natural and non-intrusive manner.

 DAY 2: THE LARGEST FORT IN ALL OF RAJASTHAN

-We set out early to visit Mandore, which was the ancient capital of Marwar before Jodhpur was built.
+We set out early to visit Mandore, the ancient capital of Marwar before Jodhpur was built.
 The lower part of the city consists of small temples, garden areas and a small river.
-The upper part holds the ruins of the old fort, which offers a magnificent view and unique photo opportunities.
-After lunch we will visit the Mehrangarh Fort that dominates the city and is the largest fort in all Rajasthan.
+The upper part holds the ruins of the old fort which offers a magnificent view and unique photo opportunities.
+After lunch, we will visit the Mehrangarh Fort that dominates the city and is the largest fort in all Rajasthan.
 It occupies the entire top of a 150 m hill with commanding views all around, with three kilometres of massive ramparts built around the edges.
 At night – if we have the spirit and time – we will visit Jaswant Thada, a Royal cenotaph built in marble in a picturesque location next to a little lake.